 Working in cooperation with the community, Verity strives to eliminate all forms of violence, with a special focus on sexual assault and abuse.
 Verity facilitates healing and promotes the prevention of violence by providing counseling, advocacy, intervention and education in our community.
 Verity currently offers two distinct volunteer/intern opportunities: Crisis Line Counselor / Victim Advocate and Sexual Assault Prevention Educator.
 Both require a minimum six-month commitment along with the completion of a 48 or 30 hour training course, respectively.

 Contact: (707) 545-7270 ext 12 or fill out their contact form

-The Sonoma County Family YMCA recognizes that commities are STRONGER TOGETHER!
+The Sonoma County Family YMCA recognizes that communities are STRONGER TOGETHER!
 When community members are engaged with local organizations like the Y, we are able to work together in support of our focus areas: Youth Development, Healthy Living, and Social Responsibility!
-Over the past year, thousands of children have been servied through the Y's afterschool, childcare and youth sports programs and thousands more adults were given opportunities to lead healthier lives through the Y's wide rang of fitness programs.
+Over the past year, thousands of children have been serviced through the Y's afterschool, childcare and youth sports programs and thousands more adults were given opportunities to lead healthier lives through the Y's wide rang of fitness programs.
 This is only possible because of the generous support of donors and volunteers who offer their time in order to uplift the community in which they live.

 Contact: (707) 579-0138 or fill out their contact form